 At this same time there appeared many new Catholic churches and chapels: in Irkutsk, Vladivostok, Khabarovsk, Alexandrovsk on Sakhalin Island, and other population centers.

 At this time in the Soviet Union, however, a massive attack on religion began.
 Priests were murdered, and church buildings were closed and destroyed.
 At the end of the 1920s, the church in Krasnoyarsk was closed.
 In the early 1930s, those in Chita, Vladivostok, Khabarovsk, and Alexandrovsk-Sakhalinsky were closed.
-And in 1938 the churches in Irkutsk were also closed.
+And in 1938 the churches in Irkutsk were also shuttered.
 By the end of the 1930s, practically the entire structure of the Catholic Church in Russia had been destroyed.

 The Rebirth of the Catholic Church in Eastern Siberia and the Russian Far East

-On April 13, 1991, two apostolic administrations were organized on Russian soil: one for the European part of Russia (west of the Ural Mountains) and one for the Asian part (east of the Urals).
+On April 13, 1991, two apostolic administrations were organized on Russian soil—one for the European part of Russia (west of the Ural Mountains) and one for the Asian part (east of the Urals).
 Bishop Joseph Werth was named the Apostolic Administrator of the Asian Part of Russia.
 All of the Catholic communities in this immense territory came under his jurisdiction.

 The parish of the Nativity of Jesus in the city of Magadan became the first parish officially registered by the Russian government in what was then called the Apostolic Administration of Eastern Siberia.
 It received its legal registration on January 3, 1991.
 In large part this was due to the activity of Archbishop Francis T. Hurley, D.D., of Anchorage, Alaska.